Get started with Lakehouse Turbo in Exasol SaaS

 Prerequisites

-• An active Databricks account
+• An active Databricks account with external data access enabled for the metastore

 • Access to the AWS account that hosts the S3 bucket for the data lakehouse

-Step 1: Sign up
+Sign up

-Sign up for your free trial account on https://cloud.exasol.com/lakehouse-turbo-signup.
+Sign up for a free trial account on https://cloud.exasol.com/lakehouse-turbo-signup.
 You will receive a verification email with instructions on how to set up your account and create a secure password.
 After setting up your account, you will receive another email with your account details and can sign in.

-Step 2: Add a database
+Add a database

 The first time you sign in, you will be asked to add a new database.
 If you are already signed in to Exasol SaaS, you can add a new database from the Databases page.